samapriya/Planet-GEE-Pipeline-CLI/README.md

 	* [Cancel all tasks](#cancel-all-tasks)

 ## Installation
 We assume Earth Engine Python API is installed and EE authorised as desribed [here](https://developers.google.com/earth-engine/python_install).
-We also assume Planet Python API is installed you can install by simply running
+We also assume Planet Python API is installed you can install by simply running.
 ```
 pip install planet
 ```